 How we chose our top picks

 Money’s editorial team has evaluated RV insurance providers since 2016.
-Our research and analysis consider customer satisfaction, financial stability, coverage options, and availability, among other factors.
-We reviewed 15+ companies, conducted over 1,000 hours of research on coverage, available discounts and customer satisfaction from third parties and regulatory agencies.
+In our research, we consider customer satisfaction, financial stability, coverage options, and availability.
+We reviewed 15+ companies and conducted over 1,000 hours of research on coverage, available discounts and customer satisfaction from third parties and regulatory agencies.

 Read the full methodology to learn more.